chanan/BlazorStrap/README.md

 ## Not Done

-* ButtonGroup, Checkboxes and Radio buttons
+* Button of type: Checkboxes and Radio buttons
 * Popover - use popover.js?
 * Tooltip - use popover.js?
 * Modal - Close by clicking the Esc key